intldds/unclk/README.md

 The reading for this week is An Introduction to Mathematical Cryptography Chapter 2.1-2.4, 2.6, 2.7 A mathematical review of Discrete Log.
 This chapter provides background on the ubiquitous discrete log problem.

+# Session 12 (Feb 17)

+The reading for this week is An Introduction to Mathematical Cryptography Chapter 4.3 on Probability Theory, and 7.1-3 on digital signatures.

+The main two signature techniques in practice are those of Schnorr (aka EdDSA, used for instance), and ECDSA, with the industry largely moving away from RSA.
+We will not discuss BLS signatures in this lecture, but we may return to them in week 15.